d3x0r/STFRPhysics/AI/STFR_Connection_Space_Displacement_Math.md

 ---

+## 0.5 Space Hierarchy and Physical Substrate

+*This section summarises the layered space structure within which the displacement framework operates.
+For the full LC-medium derivation of $c$, $Z_0$, the uncertainty principle, and the electric/magnetic duality, see the companion document: "The Vacuum as an LC Medium."*

+### Four Layers

+The framework operates within a four-layer space hierarchy.
+Each layer rests on or within the one below it and adds a specific physical property that the layer beneath lacks.
+A space **in** another space requires no transformation between them; a space **on** another space carries a mapping or transformation against the underlying one.

+**Layer 1 — Coordinate space (foundation).** A bare coordinate grid with no physical properties.
+Contains a reference clock ticking at a constant rate.
+All clocks in higher layers tick slower than this clock.
+Coordinate space is the mathematical scaffolding on which the physical layers are built; it does not correspond to anything directly observable.

+**Layer 2 — Vacuum impedance space (on coordinate space).** The first physically real layer.
+Characterised by two complementary field properties distributed throughout coordinate space:

+- **Permittivity $\varepsilon_0$** (F/m) — electrostatic storage capacity per unit coordinate length.
+Electric potential establishes position; it encodes *where* something is.
+- **Permeability $\mu_0$** (H/m) — electromagnetic storage capacity per unit coordinate length.
+The magnetic field has directionality but no specific position; it encodes *how* something is moving.

+The two derived constants are $c = 1/\sqrt{\varepsilon_0\mu_0}$ (propagation speed) and $Z_0 = \sqrt{\mu_0/\varepsilon_0} \approx 377\ \Omega$ (vacuum impedance).
+The speed of light is not a postulate in this layer — it is the wave speed of the vacuum medium, exactly as the speed of sound follows from the bulk modulus and density of air.
+The product $\varepsilon_0\mu_0 = \text{s}^2/\text{m}^2$ is a propagation timescale squared per unit length squared; $c$ is the single propagation speed the medium supports.

+**Layer 3 — Connection space (on vacuum impedance space).** The network of paths connecting the capacitive and inductive elements of vacuum impedance space — equivalently, the Levi-Civita connection of the geometry.
+Its topology determines how electromagnetic signals propagate through coordinate space: which capacitive states connect to which inductive states, and in what order.

+*Connection space is the layer referenced throughout this document.* The propagation condition $\|x_o(t_o) - x_s(t_e)\| = c(t_o - t_e)$ is a statement about distances and times in connection space.
+In the homogeneous flat setting, connection space is Euclidean and $c$ is constant throughout.
+When mass inserts volume into connection space (the postulate of Section 1), the geometry of this layer changes, and all observable effects — gravity, lensing, time dilation, perihelion precession — follow from that change.

+**Layer 4 — Physical space (in connection space).** Where rods, clocks, and observers exist.
+Physical space is the layer we directly inhabit and measure.
+Rods are sustained electromagnetic structures; their length is defined by the connection space geometry they occupy.
+Clocks tick according to the local vacuum impedance and the frame's overall velocity through connection space.

+Physical space is *in* connection space — no additional transformation is required in the flat homogeneous case.
+The distinction becomes significant when connection space is curved or inhomogeneous, which is precisely the regime this document addresses.

+### The LC Substrate and STFR

+The STFR displacement postulate (Section 1) acts on Layer 3: mass inserts volume $\frac{4}{3}\pi d^3$ into connection space, stretching the network of propagation paths.
+Because electromagnetic excitations — including matter, which is a sustained LC excitation — propagate through and within this network, the stretching affects all physical observables.
+Gravity, time dilation, and lensing are not separate forces or curved spacetime geometry; they are consequences of the modified connection topology seen by excitations of the Layer 2 medium propagating through Layer 3.

+The vacuum impedance $Z_0 \approx 377\ \Omega$ sets the power scale for radiation in this medium.
+Gravitational waves are longitudinal compression waves in connection space — disturbances propagating through the same LC network, carrying energy at the same speed $c$ and with a power flux determined by the same medium properties that govern electromagnetic radiation (Section 19, open question 9).

+---

 ## 1. The Displacement Function

 Mass displaces connection space radially.
 The displacement at coordinate distance $r$ from a point mass with displacement parameter $d$ is: